giladgray/blueprint-sass-compile/README.md

 ### `_blueprint_variables.scss`
 Make a file to hold all your Blueprint variable overrides.
 Be sure to import this first thing in your main Sass file.

+What variables are available?
+[See below](#availabe-sass-variables) for links to source code, the ultimate source of truth.
 ```scss
 @import '~@blueprintjs/core/lib/scss/variables';